NovaLogics/github-best-practices/README.md

 These prefixes are frequently used in projects to categorize branches clearly:

 - **`feature/`**
-  For new features or enhancements
+  For new features or enhancements  [ feature/ or feat/ ]
   *examples:*
   - `feature/user-authentication`
   - `feature/payment-integration`